CanastaWiki/Canasta-Documentation/setup.md

 Once your wiki is installed, there are many customizations you can do:

 * Canasta contains around 10 skins and 150 extensions; it is easy to install any of these by adding the appropriate calls to wfLoadSkin() or wfLoadExtension().
 See [Enabling skins](#enabling-skins) and [Enabling extensions](#enabling-extensions) for more information.
+* You can also install custom skins and extension fairly easily; see [Installing 3rd party skins](#installing-3rd-party-skins) and [Installing 3rd party extensions](#installing-3rd-party-extensions).
-* MediaWiki (and its extensions and skins) can be configured in all sorts of ways, usually within `LocalSettings.php` or similar files.
+* MediaWiki (and its extensions and skins) can be configured in all sorts of ways.
 MediaWiki alone has over 1,000 configuration settings; see [here](https://www.mediawiki.org/wiki/Special:MyLanguage/Category:MediaWiki_configuration_settings) for one listing of them.
-* Note that, within Canasta, in addition to editing `LocalSettings.php`, you can also add configurations by adding settings files with any name - as long as they end in `.php` - to the `config/settings/` directory.
+* All of the above changes can involve adding lines to `LocalSettings.php`; but note that, within Canasta specifically, you can also add configurations by adding settings files with any name - as long as they end in `.php` - to the `config/settings/` directory.
+(That is how the Canasta command-line `skin enable` and `extension enable` commands operate, for example.)
 * The directory `config/settings/` comes preloaded with one file: `CanastaFooterIcon.php`, which adds a "Powered by Canasta" icon to the bottom of every wiki page.
 If you want to remove this icon, you can simply delete this file.
 * If you are using Docker Compose, you can also make configurations to the overall environment by editing the file `docker-compose.override.yml`.